 Take an appointment with the Department of Motor Vehicles to inspect the trailer.
 Some states might allow you to do the inspection without taking an appointment.
 So, you can check the website of your state’s DMV to know the requirements.

 Take the trailer to the Department of Motor Vehicles.
 The inspector will compare the VIN listed in the title with the VIN printed on the camper.
 The VIN must match exactly.
 The inspection will be done by a Department of Motor Vehicle employee specialized in VIN inspection or a law enforcement officer.

 The officer will compare and verify both the numbers.
 After completing the process, he will sign a title verification form given by the DMV.
 You will have to pay a nominal fee for this title verification.
 The fee will be less than $10 and will vary depending on the state.

 How to Transfer a Camper Trailer Title?

 You can transfer a camper title without much hassle.
 But make sure that you have all the required documents.
 You will need the right paperwork and information to transfer a camper title.
 You can visit your local Department of Motor Vehicles to know the process and steps.
 The requirements will vary a little depending on your state.
-So, do proper research about your state’s requirement to avoid multiple visits to your local DMV.
+So, do proper research about your state’s requirements to avoid multiple visits to your local DMV.

 The information above is general information.
 Title and registration for travel trailers, campers, and RV vary from state to state.
-I have compiled the list below with links to all 50 states Department of Motor Vehicle office.
+I have compiled the list below with links to all 50 states’ Department of Motor Vehicle office.
 When available the link takes you to their travel trailer title and registration information.
 Some states have exceptions to either registration or title requirements.
 The exceptions may depend on weight or age.
-Most likely though if you are going to be towing it on public roads there is a very high probability you will need it titled, registered or both.
+Most likely though if you are going to be towing it on public roads there is a very high probability you will need it titled, registered, or both.